 Week 4: Assessment of pre-clinical competencies and completion of hurdle requirements

-Students without a background in anatomy and physiology will need to complete the School of Human Biosciences Physiology and Anatomy Bridging Course.
-Students are advised to undertake this prior to the Prosthetics and Orthotics Bridging Course.
+If you don’t have a background in anatomy and physiology, you’ll need to complete the Physiology and Anatomy Bridging Course.
+You’re advised to undertake this prior to the Prosthetics and Orthotics Bridging Course.

-Students who do not have a background in prosthetics and orthotics, must complete a bridging course in fabrication skills and occupational health and safety.
+If you don’t have a background in prosthetics and orthotics, you must complete a bridging course in fabrication skills and occupational health and safety.
+You’re also required to purchase a Prosthetics and Orthotics Toolkit that will be used during the Bridging Course and throughout the remainder of their course.

-Students who are required to undertake either bridging course will be advised of this condition via email and asked to enrol in the bridging program/s.
-Information on purchasing the Prosthetics and Orthotics toolkit will also be supplied with enrolment information.
+Information on purchasing the Prosthetics and Orthotics toolkit will be supplied with enrolment information.